meet the team

 As a result of this discovery I completely transformed my lifestyle and learned how powerful food can be.
 I truly listened to what my body was telling me.
 What foods didn’t make me feel good or were hard to digest.

 This caused major eliminations in my typical eating habits, so I truly had to widen my mindset and start incorporating more foods that were previously unfamiliar to me.
 This primarily included sustainable animal proteins, which were previously a very minimal piece of my diet.

 Through this process I was able to deeply understand how food is our medicine, how strong our bodies are, and that it’s so important to listen to it.
 It’s not always easy but by committing to and trusting the process, we can find true relief and healing.

 EDUCATION & CAREER:

-- Board Certified Holistic Nutritionist (BCHN – candidate), NANP, expected 2020
+- Board Certified Holistic Nutritionist (BCHN – candidate), NANP 2020

 - Certified Nutrition Consultant (NC), Bauman College, 2018

 - Autoimmune Paleo Certified Coach, 2018